Ford Motor Company (F) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from Ford Motor Company as it approaches its next earnings release.
-In that report, analysts expect Ford Motor Company to post earnings of $0.33 per share.
-This would mark a year-over-year decline of 13.16%.
+Wall Street will be looking for positivity from Ford Motor Company as it approaches its next earnings report date.
+The company is expected to report EPS of $0.33, down 13.16% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $35.2 billion, up 9.63% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Ford Motor Company.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for Ford Motor Company.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 10.58% lower within the past month.
-Ford Motor Company is currently a Zacks Rank #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 7.73% lower.
+Ford Motor Company is holding a Zacks Rank of #5 (Strong Sell) right now.

-Investors should also note Ford Motor Company's current valuation metrics, including its Forward P/E ratio of 8.17.
-For comparison, its industry has an average Forward P/E of 11.96, which means Ford Motor Company is trading at a discount to the group.
+Investors should also note Ford Motor Company's current valuation metrics, including its Forward P/E ratio of 8.5.
+Its industry sports an average Forward P/E of 12.41, so we one might conclude that Ford Motor Company is trading at a discount comparatively.

-Meanwhile, F's PEG ratio is currently 1.57.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Automotive - Domestic was holding an average PEG ratio of 1.62 at yesterday's closing price.
+We can also see that F currently has a PEG ratio of 1.64.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Automotive - Domestic stocks are, on average, holding a PEG ratio of 1.62 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report